-After a write sequence has been initiated, clearing the WREN bit will not affect the current write cycle.
-The WR bit will be inhibited from being set unless the WREN bit is set.
+After a write sequence has been initiated, clearing the WREN bit does not affect the current write cycle.
+The WR bit is inhibited from being set unless the WREN bit is set.
 The WREN bit must be set on a previous instruction.
 Both WR and WREN cannot be set with the same instruction.